mendix/docs/content/best-practices/architecture/introduction/architecture-overview.md

 ---
 title: "Architecture Overview"
-parent: "architecture-bp-intro"
+parent: "architecture-intro"
 description: "Best practices for architecture."
 menu_order: 2
 draft: true
 ---

-### What is Architecture?
+## 1 What Is IT Architecture?

-There are many types of architecture and we hear the term over and over in different contexts.
-The fact is that architecture is practiced on at the highest level of companies as well as by a relative beginner Mendix developer.
+There are many types of IT architecture, and we hear the term in different contexts.
+The fact is that architecture is practiced at the highest levels of companies as well as by relative beginner Mendix developers.

 &quot;_IT architecture is the art and science of designing and delivering valuable technology strategy&quot;._